Train-In-Blocks-Ltd/Landing/content/dev/pegasus-update.md

 ## Plan overview

 You can now organise your plans in the order that they will occur.
-Much like a periodised model, you can see how the number of microcycles and their colour-code in this general overview.
+Much like a periodized model, you can see how the number of microcycles and their colour-code in this general overview.

 ## Printing session